Ardanas/quick-starter/README.md

 - **dir**: A relative or absolute path where to extract the template.
 By default, it is the current directory.

 ### Options
-`--dir`: A relative or absolute path where to extract the template, with the highest priority.
+`-d, --dir`: A relative or absolute path where to extract the template, with the highest priority.

+`-c, --config`: Temporarily configure your template file, but do not modify the default configuration file.

-`--force`: Clone and overwrite an existing directory.
+`-f, --force`: Clone and overwrite an existing directory.

 [More options](https://www.npmjs.com/package/giget#Options)

 ### Examples

-1. Clone starter from your starter config file
+#### 1. Clone the template from your template configuration file

 ```shell
 ⚡  npx quick-starter